 Once you’re satisfied your business idea is viable and you want to start up, you face several choices about what form your business could or should take.

 Work-life balance and how much you want to earn are key considerations.
 You also need to decide on a legal structure, guided by how much personal financial risk you can live with and other key considerations.

-A growing number of people in recent years have started highly successful online businesses.
+A growing number of people now run highly successful online businesses.
 This can be a lower-risk option, yet one that can still prove lucrative.

 Many entrepreneurs minimise their costs by starting a home-based business.
 Others share responsibility by forming a business with family members, friends or colleagues.
 Rather than starting from scratch, you might decide to buy an existing business or a franchise.

 Part time or full time?
 That is a, if not the, question.
 Your business idea might only work as a part-time or even seasonal venture (eg summer business).
 There are many people who run such ventures to supplement their main income.
 Others combine various part-time businesses to generate an overall income.